barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 our application what to do once the panic! macro is called (or we unwrap an Err, etc.) as this behaviour is not defined when writing a `no_std` program per default, hence we just need to tell Rust that we include this crate in our program but not actually use it.
-This sepcific panic implementation will (as the name says) use semihosting, a mechanism that can be used to communicate between an embedded chip and an attached debugger, to print out the stack trace.
+This specific panic implementation will (as the name says) use semihosting, a mechanism that can be used to communicate between an embedded chip and an attached debugger, to print out the stack trace.